Take the FIRST Tech Challenge!

 For FIRST Tech Challenge, event registration is done at the local level, and not with FIRST HQ.
 The EVENTS site page provides in depth information on the process.

 Judged awards represent another positive way to recognize teams that embody important values like teamwork, creativity, innovation, and the value of the engineering design process.
-At competition, all teams rotate through one 15 minute judging interview session.
+At competition, all teams rotate through one 10 minute judging interview session.
 These judging sessions enable students to practice and hone presentation and public speaking skills.

-Teams should bring their robot (not powered) and their Engineering Portfolio.
+Teams should bring their robot (not powered) and their Team Portfolio.
 All team members are encouraged to be present for the judging interview session.
 Some teams also bring display boards depicting their engineering process, team outreach, other items/activities of note.

-Two coaches/mentors may sit in on the team’s Judging session but they must stay in a designated area and may NOT speak during the Judging session.
+One coach/mentor may sit in on the team’s Judging session but they must stay in a designated area and may NOT speak during the Judging session.
 It will reflect negatively on a team if a coach/mentor does not abide by these guidelines.

 Teams are eligible for advancement at any one of the first three official fall season events they participate at the following levels: Qualifying Event and League Tournament.
 Each event has a designated number of advancement spots to the Michigan FIRST Tech Challenge State Championship.
 From States, teams can earn one of the designated advancement spots to FIRST Championship.